 A great resource for virtual tours of college campuses.

 Understanding all aspects of financial aid can be daunting at times with various forms to fill out and important deadlines to meet.
 Below are some helpful web tools to help you navigate the financial aid process as well as search engine resources for scholarship opportunities.

 The official site for the Free Application for Federal Student Aid (FAFSA).
-This form is used to determine your eligibility for federal financial aid, which may include grants, scholarships, work-study and loans.
+This form is used to determine your eligibility for federal financial aid, which may include grants, scholarships, work-study, and loans.

 Located on the College Board website, this is an online financial aid application that is required by some colleges (in addition to filing the FAFSA) to determine family contribution and financial assistance packages.

-Finding the perfect scholarship based on award amount, deadline, eligibility and academic requirements, and anything else you need to know.
+Finding the perfect scholarship based on the award amount, deadline, eligibility and academic requirements, and anything else you need to know.